An interactive, global docuseries exploring the authentic culture, communities, and human stories behind Ethereum.

 And the strange, beautiful, and sometimes chaotic world they’re building in a thing called Ethereum.

 Forget the price charts and the jargon.
 To understand the "world computer," you have to break bread with its users.
 This series is a passport to the front lines of a global cultural shift.
-We’re traveling to a hip-hop festival in Kampala to a creative crypto cooperative (try saying that three times) in a Brazil’s largest favela, from the artist studios of London to We’re Loud, a the rock festival in Nairobi.
+We’re traveling to a hip-hop festival in Kampala to a creative crypto cooperative in Brazil’s largest favela, from the artist studios of London to We’re Loud, a rock festival in Nairobi.

 FORK’D is a gritty, empathetic, and deeply human journey into the heart of the crypto revolution.
 It’s about the hopes, the culture, the idealism, and the reality—one block, and one meal, at a time.